rare-magma/qbit-exporter/README.md

 - `QBIT_URL` should be the same URL as used to access the qBittorrent web user interface
 - `PUSHGATEWAY_URL` should be a valid URL for the [push gateway](https://github.com/prometheus/pushgateway).

+  Optional:

+  - `QBIT_USER` should be the username configured to access the qBittorrent web user interface
+  - `QBIT_PASS` should be the password corresponding to the user above

 ### Troubleshooting

 Check the systemd service logs and timer info with: